 For me, a helmet is a way of making my cycling experience a little bit safer.
 Some people say a helmet is unnecessary, but I continue using it.
 And the scratches I got on it this past Sunday prove that I should wear it all the time.

 Bike lights are even more necessary.
-But it seems like many people like to ignore it and ride through Berlin without making people know there is a bike on the road at night.
+But it seems like many people like to ignore it and ride through Berlin without letting people know there is a bike on the road at night.
 It’s even worse during winter since the days are shorter, and it gets darker earlier.

 Bike lights are essential to everyone who wants to cycle through Berlin; I believe it’s also required by law.